 Coventry Dining Club, Coventry Cathedral

 Digbeth Dining Club returns to Coventry, this time it’s taking over the Cathedral square.
-Tickets available to book from Fri April 23.
+Tickets available to book online.

 The Red Lion, Hunningham

 A previous Muddy Award winner, this lovely village pub boasts a glorious riverside garden not far from Leamington Spa.
 It will be taking bookings for the marquee, but not the uncovered garden.